Transcendence Theatre Company Announces New Location For THE BEAT GOES ON

 Tickets already purchased for The Beat Goes On will transfer to the new location; no action is required on the part of ticket holders.
 The Belos Cavalos ranch provides a similar outdoor theatre under the stars experience for attendees with the stage and seating area in the same configuration as in Jack London State Historic Park, and a new backdrop view of the western slope of Sonoma Mountain.
 Ample on-site parking will be available for all patrons at Belos Cavalos, making shuttles unnecessary.
 The grounds will be open for the pre-show picnic at 5 pm, with food trucks and wine poured from a variety of local wineries.
 Pre-show music and entertainment will continue to be a part of the Transcendence Broadway Under the Stars experience at Belos Cavalos.

-Tickets for the complete Transcendence 2023 Broadway Under the Stars Summer Season are available now at www.BestNightEver.org or by calling 877-424-1414.
+Tickets for the complete Transcendence 2023 Broadway Under the Stars Summer Season are available now at Click Here or by calling 877-424-1414.

 Transcendence Theatre Company's decision to move all eight performances of The Beat Goes On is a result of the outcome of the California Park Rangers Association litigation against the California Department of Parks and Recreation (State Parks).
 In April 2022, after 10 years of Transcendence performances at Jack London State Historic Park, the court ruled that State Parks must conduct a study evaluating the impact of the Transcendence musical concerts in the park.
 State Parks began the study in September 2022 and the study was anticipated to be completed prior to the end of April 2023.
 When completed, the study will be published for a 30-day public comment period.
 The delay of the study's completion created a timeline that was too short for Transcendence Theatre Company to secure the needed State Park's permit to produce The Beat Goes On at Jack London State Historic Park in June and early July.